 Each year many aspirational projects are brought to our attention.
-Our level of support for such projects will depend on the relative costs and benefits of the project and on available resources and our focus will be on improving awareness and use of the River Ancholme.
-All projects in which we become involved will be plotted on the waterway development reach maps, map numbers 02 to 04.
-These maps will be updated on a regular basis and will be available on our website, which is www. environment-agency.gov.uk.
-We believe that this will provide a valuable update for partners and public alike, on the progress we are making achieving our targets.
+Our level of support for such projects will depend on the relative costs and benefits of the project and on available resources and our focus will be on improving awareness and use of the River Welland and Glen.
+All projects in which we become involved will be plotted on the waterway development reach maps, map numbers 08 to 13.
+These maps will be updated on a regular basis and will be available on our website: www.environment-agency.gov.uk We believe that this will provide a valuable update for partners and public alike, on the progress we are making acvhieving our targets.

 The type of projects included on the aspirational maps cover any aspect of water based recreation and navigation.
 The following section of this report Sport and Recreation identifies examples of these projects and outlines our priorities for them over the next five years.
-"The River Ancholme catchment affords opportunities for regeneration and improved public access to our waterways"